Code testing

 The test suite can generate benchmark files which can later be compared against new test suite output files.

-In this case one can run the test suite and generate benchmark files before adding changes to chombo-discharge
+In this case one can run the test suite and generate benchmark files before adding changes to chombo-discharge.

 Once the code development is completed, the benchmark files can later be bit-wise (using h5diff) compared against the results of a later test suite.